Bruins vs. Red Wings: Betting Trends, Odds, Advanced Stats

 Bruins Advanced Stats

+- The Bruins' 3.1 average goals per game add up to 31 total, which makes them the 14th-ranked scoring team in the league.

-- On defense, the Bruins have been the strongest unit in NHL action, allowing 11 total goals (only 1.6 per game).
+- The Bruins have conceded the fewest goals in league action this season with 16 (just 1.6 per game).

 Watch the NHL on Max with the B/R Sports Add-On